jhipster/generator-jhipster-module/README.md

 # Introduction

-This is **not really** a [JHipster](https://www.jhipster.tech) module, that is meant to **not** be used in a JHipster application.
-This module is used to generate a new template for coding a new JHipster module.
-A JHipster module to create a JHipster module.
+This [Yeoman](https://yeoman.io/) generator will help you to kickstart a new [JHipster](https://www.jhipster.tech) module, if you want to develop a generator that will add new features to an existing JHipster application.

 # Prerequisites